 That said, for as striking an art style the game has, it also feels a bit bland and lifeless.
 Backgrounds are detailed well enough to give a sense that there’s more to the world than what the player is interacting with, but not well enough to give that world an identity.
 Everything simply looks a bit too generic, from the levels themselves to the silhouetted, indistinguishable protagonist.
 The game looks great in motion, but once you stop to take a look around (or simply to transition between hubs) it becomes slightly less enchanting.
 The soundtrack is similar; what’s there is quite beautiful and matches the natural aesthetic of the levels well, but with only a couple of tracks that loop per kingdom, what’s at first delightful gradually becomes trying.

 This is made all the worse by the fact that The King’s Bird doesn’t seem to have been well-tuned for the Switch as a platform.
 Both the graphical fidelity and framerate take a noticeable hit in handheld mode, a surprise given that the title is more simplistic from a technical standpoint.
 The framerate never got so bad that I felt it seriously hampered my enjoyment of the game, but not having a steady framerate in a platformer that requires the player to be incredibly precise at points is nothing short of disappointing.
 There’s also no HD rumble (or any kind of rumble) support, something that would’ve been quite welcome when flying or furiously skidding through a level.
 Most egregiously of all, I’ve encountered numerous crashes during my time with the game (some during gameplay, others upon starting the game).
-Until a patch is released, you might be better off buying the PC version.
+Until a patch is released, you’re highly advised to buy the PC version instead.

 The King’s Bird hits its target audience perfectly.
 It delivers a healthy dose of platforming challenge with fun mechanics against an attractive, atmospheric backdrop.
 Quality of life features like abundant checkpoints and an outstanding assist mode ensure that newcomers have a chance to experience the game as well.
 That “one more try” feeling is in full effect here and, for as lackluster as the Switch port is, it does suit the platform’s pick up and play nature well.
 However, this one just needed a bit more time in the oven from a technical and detail-oriented perspective.